ritschmaster/ritschmaster.github.io/about.md

        3. Most familiar with Red Hat/Fedora and Qubes
    2. Currently looking into FreeBSD
    3. Running macOS as a daily driver for 1 year now
+7. vi(m) user
-7. into old games
+8. into old games
     1. an OK Doom speedrunner
     2. a bad QuakeWorld player

 # gpg --armor --export richard.baeck@mailbox.org